How to Make a Homemade Compost Accelerator

 Correct Application

 It is recommended to apply the compost accelerator with a watering can.
 This will ensure an even application.
-Ideal is a dry, not too sunny day with temperatures around 20 ° C.
+The ideal is a dry, not too sunny day with temperatures around 20 ° C.

 Now you have to wait and see.
 In the following three days, the temperature in the compost pile should rise.
 For a layman, this hot rot is difficult to judge, so it may be useful to consult a special compost thermometer from the specialized trade.